rjlasko/ansible/roles/backup_restore/README.md

 # Ansible Role: Backup & Restore

 Backup of a given file, and if the file already exists, restores from the backup.
+If that targeted file never existed, a DNE marker will be created to ensure a new file doesn't begin to appear like an original.

 ## Requirements